Flintlock (band): Career

 The group began under the name The Young Revivals, but after two years changed their name to Flintlock.
 The band was formed by Summerton and Holoway.
 The earliest version of the band included a female member (role in the band unknown) called Shirley White and a bass player called Miles Ridding.
 After seeing another band playing that included Derek Pascoe and Jamie Stone, John and Mike asked them to join the band, and Shirley and Miles parted ways.
 Soon after, they hired Bill Rice on keyboards.
 After a concert in the early 70s, they were approached by Roger Price, who had been in the audience.
 He liked how they played and asked them to be on television.

-They came to national attention in the mid-1970s through regular appearances on the British children's television programmes You Must Be Joking and Pauline's Quirkes, the latter hosted by the then teenage actress Pauline Quirke.
+They came to national attention in the mid-1970s through regular appearances on the British children's television programmes You Must Be Joking and Pauline's Quirkes, the latter hosted by the actress Pauline Quirke.
 Flintlock also appeared on programmes such as Blue Peter, Magpie and Top of the Pops, and their own programme Fanfare.

 Holoway also became known as an actor in the children's cult TV drama programme The Tomorrow People, in which Flintlock made a guest appearance in the Series 5 story The Heart of Sogguth.
 As a result of the band having a one-hit wonder status and having many television appearances to their name, Summerton has described Flintlock as a "TV band", comparing them to The Monkees.

 Flintlock had one Top 30 hit single in the UK Singles Chart, "Dawn", in the summer of 1976.
 The song peaked at number 30 on the UK singles chart.

 Four studio albums were released between 1975 and 1979.
 For the fourth and final album (Stand Alone, released in February 1979), vocal problems caused Derek Pascoe to play a more instrumental role.
 His place on lead vocals was taken by Jimmy Edwards (born 18 April 1949).
 Edwards had been a friend of the band since producing and composing some of the material on the band's early recordings.
 He had been a solo artist recording under the name James Arthur Edwards for Pinnacle Records during 1976 before fronting New Wave band Masterswitch.
 He would return to a solo career in 1979, making records as Jimmy Edwards & The Profile for Warner Bros through 1979 before fronting Sham 69.

 After two small tours of Japan in 1980 as a five-piece, Flintlock disbanded.
 According to Summerton, the main reason for the band's sudden end was due to the rise of punk music.

 A one-off reunion concert took place in 2007.